eRetail Day Mexico: Online shopping is consolidated through mobile devices

 Internet penetration is over 60% and penetration in smartphones reaches almost 90%, which favors the development of eCommerce and the digital economy.

 E-commerce has evolved year after year and much of it is due to the growth of mobile commerce.
-It is estimated that in 2021 the electronic commerce through mobile devices will represent 75% of the online purchase.
+It is estimated that in 2021 the electronic commerce through mobile devices will represent 75% of online purchases.

 The great challenge of the industry is related to the low penetration of banking as a barrier to the development of the digital economy.